primus-labs/por-demo/README.md

    - A verifiable computation program that works alongside the client-side program and runs on the zkVM network
    - Aggregates asset data according to different disclosure scopes and generates zero-knowledge proofs for the computed results
+   - **Fully deployed, operated, and maintained by Primus.
+No user action or setup is required.**

 ## What we Deliver to You